WispY/best-practice-cluster-test/README.md

 </beans>
 ```

 Another configuration is for the test itself.
-It may declare multiple clusters and space proxies, so that test may work with objects in partitioned space.
-Here is an example of test configuration for one cluster and the unit tests (`cluster-test-config.xml` under test resources folder):
+It may declare multiple clusters and space proxies, so that test can interact with spaces.
+Here is an example of test configuration for one cluster and a space proxy to the cluster (`cluster-test-config.xml` under test resources folder):

 ```xml
 <beans xmlns="http://www.springframework.org/schema/beans" ...>